therealryan/bowlby/README.md

                             Defaults to 'https://api.github.com'
                             Overrides environment variable 'BOWLBY_GH_HOST' -h, --help                Prints help and exits
+  -i, --icon=<iconBehaviour>
+                            Controls the system tray icon.
+Choose from NONE, STATIC or DYNAMIC.
+                            The dynamic icon will give a visible indication of request-handling activity
-  -l, --latestValidity=<latestValidity>
+                            Overrides environment variable 'BOWLBY_ICON' -l, --latestValidity=<latestValidity>
                             An ISO-8601 duration string, controlling how long the latest artifact results are cached for.